 I Quit Sugar by Sarah Wilson

-This is the book that introduced me to the idea of giving up sugar, as well as covering much of the whys behind it.
+This is the book that introduced me to the idea of giving up sugar, as well as covering many of the whys behind it.
 I approached it very skeptically, but after reading it, realised that I had to at least give the 8-week program a go.
 And it worked so so so amazingly well for us, that we never looked back!
-If you are looking for something a little less ‘sciency’ and a lot more practical, then this is the book for you.
+If you are looking for something a little less ‘sciency’ (although there is plenty of basic science in it!) and a lot more practical, then this is the book for you.

 This is the actual program on the I Quit Sugar website.
 You can work through the program out of the book if you want, but if you have the money to pay for the guided program, it makes it much much easier, providing forums which include experts (from doctors to nutritionists to personal trainers) and ambassadors who have completed the program and been through the experience themselves (including myself), advice and even inexpensive meal plans.
 It literally takes the effort and time out of quitting, so if you want to do it with the least amount of inconvenience possible, this is probably for you.